jimkring/Nuitka-Python/README.rst

 This is Nuitka-Python
 =====================

-This is a fork of CPython, that is not called CPython, but Nuitka-Python and diverges in various ways.
+This is a fork of CPython, that is called Nuitka-Python, and diverges in various ways from the original.

 Our immediate goals are:

-* Windows: Add static linking (performance and lock down).
-* Windows: Reenable Windows 7 support (because why not).
-* LTO linking on Windows (performance and deployment size)
+[x] Windows: Add static linking (performance and lock down) [x] Windows: Reenable Windows 7 support (because why not) [x] LTO linking on Windows (performance and deployment size) [ ] Automatic patches for packages built from pip
+[ ] Support all major packages and provide upstream guidance.

 Installation
 ============

-Currently, you have to build this from source code.
-It is questionable if deploying binaries makes sense, as you will have to compile from source code everything else that is installed, and the ``python.exe`` will be self-modifying with pip installs.
+Currently, you have to build Nuitka-Python from source code.
+It is questionable if deploying binaries makes sense, as you will have to compile from source code everything else that is installed afterwards, and the ``python.exe`` will be self-modifying with pip installs.

 Use the following command in the root of a Nuitka-Python repository checkout: